Insh72amim/Insh72amim/README.md

 # 💫 About Me:
-Hi 👋, I'm Currently working with MERN Tech Stack.<br>Learning to write more scalable, readable, debuggable and functional code in node.js 😊<br> Practicing Data Structures and Algorithms<br>Youtuber-ohlic 😉
+Hi 👋, I'm Currently working with MERN Tech Stack.<br>Learning to write more scalable and debuggable code in node.js 😊<br> Practicing Data Structures and Algorithms<br>Youtuber-ohlic 😉

 ## 🌐 Socials: